jzzhang3/jzzhang3.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an incoming M.S. student in Robotics at Carnegie Mellon Univeristy.
-I currently work as a short-term Research Scientist with Prof. Matthew Gombolay at Georgia Tech.
+I currently work as a short-term Research Scientist with [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/) at Georgia Tech.

 Previously, I received a B.S. in Mechanical Engineering from Georgia Tech where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
 My undergraduate research focused on trajectory optmization and multi-agent reinforcement learning.

 Research
 ======
 I am interested in robot intelligence and decision making.
-My research goal is to enable intelligent robot behavior in the real world so they can better integrate into our daily lives.
+My research goal is to enable intelligent robot behavior in the real world so robots can better integrate into our daily lives and explore the wild.
 Currently, I am develping model-based optimization and reinforcement learning algorithms so that robots can act more safely and robustly in uncertain envrionments.